yashrajkakkad/sem5-notes/README.md

 ## Usage

-To properly access the notes, you need to download Notable and open this directory there.
+To properly access the notes, you need to clone the repository and open the directory in [Notable](https://github.com/notable/notable).
 Subject names can be found in "tags" and you can filter/add notes with appropriate tags.

+Images inside notes will not be visible over GitHub but can accessed when seen through Notable.

 ## Author